TwelveYO21/TrueTooltips/README.md

+The 1.4 port of True Tooltips.
 True Tooltips is a highly customizable tooltip-enhancing mod.
 All features can be turned off.

 # Features